EpistasisLab/Aliro/docs/guides/developerGuide.md

 Release procedure:

-0. **Test production build.** In the master branch with all changes applied, run `docker-compose -f ./docker-compose-production.yml build` followed by `docker-compose -f ./docker-compose-production.yml up`.
+0. **Test production build.** In the master branch with all changes applied, run `docker-compose -f ./docker-compose-production.yml build` followed by `docker-compose -f ./docker-compose-production.yml up -V`.
 This should start an instance of PennAI using the production build environment.
 Test that it works as expected.

-1. **Update the `.env` file with a new version number.** In the master branch, update the TAG environment variable in `.env` to the current production version as per [semantic versioning](https://semver.org/).
-Development images should have the suffix `-SNAPSHOT`.
+1. **Update the `.env` file with a new version number.** In the master branch, update the TAG environment variable in `.env` to the current production version as per [semantic versioning](https://semver.org/) and the python package version specification [PEP440](https://www.python.org/dev/peps/pep-0440).
+Development images should have a tag indicating it is a [pre-release](https://www.python.org/dev/peps/pep-0440/#pre-releases) (for example, `a0`).

 2. **Push changes to github.**  Merge the master branch into the `production` branch and push the changes to github.